 1 Tbsp hot paprika (or chili flakes)

-1l / 1 quart chicken stock (or water)
+1l / 1 quart chicken or vegetable stock (or water)

 a couple of dried porcini mushrooms (the secret shtetl ingredient)